ros-controls/ros2_control_demos/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 assignees: ''

 ---

-Contributions via pull requests are much appreciated.
-Before sending us a pull request, please ensure that:

-1. Limited scope.
-Your PR should do one thing or one set of things.
-Avoid adding “random fixes” to PRs.
-Put those on separate PRs.
-2. Give your PR a descriptive title.
-Add a short summary, if required.
-3. Make sure the pipeline is green.
-4. Don’t be afraid to request reviews from maintainers.
-5. New code = new tests.
-If you are adding new functionality, always make sure to add some tests exercising the code and serving as live documentation of your original intention.

-To send us a pull request, please:
+## General
+Please consider the infos from [CONTRIBUTING.md](CONTRIBUTING.md) before you open a pull request.
+## New Examples
+If you propose addign a new example, make sure that your new example has:

-- [ ] Fork the repository.
+- [ ] The correct folder structure (described in the main [README.md](README.md))
-- [ ] Modify the source; please focus on the specific change you are contributing.
-If you also reformat all the code, it will be hard for us to focus on your change.
-- [ ] Ensure local tests pass. (`colcon test` and `pre-commit run` (requires you to install pre-commit by `pip3 install pre-commit`)
+- [ ] Example has *doc/README.rst* with description
-- [ ] Commit to your fork using clear commit messages.
+- [ ] Detailed commands how to run an example
-- [ ] Send a pull request, answering any default questions in the pull request interface.
-- [ ] Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+- [ ] Output examples of CLI commands
+- [ ] Screenshots with expected visualizations (if applicable)